Domochip/dayinfo2mqtt/README.md

-# Prerequisites

-An access to the Internet for school vacations update (Not Yet Implemented)

 # How does it work

-This image publishes once a day some usefull information about the current day about:
+This image publishes once a day some usefull information about the current day:
 - Basic information
 - Moon
 - School Holidays